jessefrench/codewars/README.md

 ![codewars](https://user-images.githubusercontent.com/106822556/178802792-15c8887e-9228-4014-b07c-a0c3051bcba1.png)

 ## P.R.E.P.
 Recently I've started using something called P.R.E.P. to solve my coding challenges.
-It stands for Parameters, Returns, Examples, and Pseudo code.
+It stands for Parameters, Returns, Examples, and Pseudocode.
 It's a great way to quickly break down a problem to better understand what needs to happen.
 I will provide an example further down.

 Let's say you will be given a list of strings.
 You must sort it alphabetically (case-sensitive, and based on the ASCII values of the chars) and then return the first value.